-Our staff receive appropriate safeguarding and child protection CPD which is regularly updated.
+Our staff receive appropriate safeguarding and child protection CPD which is regularly updated, at least annually.
 In addition, all staff receive safeguarding and child protection updates on a regular basis to ensure they are up to date and empowered to provide exceptional safeguarding to our pupils and maintain a culture of vigilance.

-New staff, governors and volunteers receive a briefing during their induction which covers (among other safeguarding issues) this Child Protection and Safeguarding policy and how to report and record concerns.
-Staff are provided with copies of the following on induction:
+New staff, governors and volunteers receive a briefing during their induction which covers (among other safeguarding issues) this Safeguarding and Child Protection policy, the school's safeguarding response to children wo go missing from education, information about the Designated Safeguarding Lead and deputies and how to report and record concerns.
+Staff are provided with copies of the following:

-- Part 1 and (for staff who work directly with children) Annex A of Keeping Children Safe in Education; - The Safeguarding and Child Protection Policy; - The staff Code of Conduct; - The Behaviour Policy; - Information about the school's safeguarding response to children who go missing from education; and - Information about the role of the Designated Safeguarding Lead and deputies.
+- Part 1 and Annex B, of Keeping Children Safe in Education, for staff who work directly with children, and Annex A for staff who do not work directly with children; - The Safeguarding and Child Protection Policy; - The staff Code of Conduct; and - The Behaviour Policy;